 2.1 Laser ablation inductively coupled plasma mass spectrometry (LA-ICPMS) analyses

 LA-ICPMS U-Pb geochronological analyses on zircon were completed at UCSB, using a Cetac/Photon Machines Analyte Excite 193 nm excimer laser attached to a Nu Plasma 3D multicollector ICPMS, following the methods of Kylander-Clark et al. (2013).
 Each zircon was ablated with a 20µm laser spot.
 The zircon 91500 (Wiedenbeck et al., 1995) was used for age calibration.
 Secondary zircon reference materials included 9435, AUSZ, Mudtank, GJ1 (Jackson et al., 2004), and Plesovice (Sláma et al., 2008).
 Iolite (Paton et al., 2010) was used to correct for U-Pb mass bias and drift following the methods of Kylander-Clark et al. (2013) and Horstwood et al. (2016).
 The resultant U and Pb isotopic ratios were reduced according to methods outlined in Kylander-Clark et al., 2013.
-Dates for each analyzed grain were calculated by importing reduced 238U/206Pb and 207Pb/206Pb ratios into IsoplotR (Vermeesch 2018).
+Dates for each analyzed grain were calculated by importing reduced 238U/206Pb and 207Pb/206Pb ratios into IsoplotR (Vermeesch, 2018).
 For appropriate magmatic samples, a weighted mean age for each sample was calculated by isolating a group of analyses that conform to statistical standards of a single magmatic population as outlined in Spencer et al. (2016) and references therein.

 Detrital zircon normalized probability plots were created for all detrital samples.
 Discordant analyses from detrital samples were removed by excluding all analyses exhibiting more than 15% discordance.
 Reversely-discordant analyses greater than -10% discordant were also included in the compilation, with reverse discordance assumed to be attributed to a range of potential factors (see Mattinson et al., 1996) putatively associated with various metamorphic events in the region.
 Ages from the resultant filtered dataset were incorporated into a kernel density estimation (KDE) function with 5Ma bins (full code available in the Supplementary Information/GitHub repository).
 Because the detrital populations of interest in our samples are of Tonian and younger age, we present detrital spectra of ages up to 1Ga, and as such only utilize the Pb206/U238 ages of each analysis in the KDE.
 Maximum depositional ages (MDAs) were determined by using the age of the youngest individual grain in the sample, or the weighted mean of the youngest group of grains in the case of samples with a cluster of young analyses that conform to MSWD criteria for a single magmatic population (Wendt and Carl., 1991; Spencer et al., 2016).
 Additional CA-ID-TIMS analyses were conducted on a subset of grains used to calculate MDAs, methods for which are outlined below.